slabgorb/flatbot/README.md

 ### Testing Flatbot Locally

+You will need to install Redis (http://jasdeep.ca/2012/05/installing-redis-on-mac-os-x/) before you can run Flatbot locally.

 You can test flatbot by running the following.
 Note that we use the Flowdock adapter.

     % bin/hubot -a flowdock -n flatbot